UPPMAX/uppmax_intro_python/docs/morning_session/variables_expressions_and_statements.md

     * Learners understand the purpose of variables
     * Learners have obtained the data type of a variable
     * Learners have heard about what a data type is
+    * Learners have practiced convert an equation and a text question to Python
+    * Learners have read on operators
+    * Learners have worked with the modulo operator
+    * Learners have written code that asked for user input

     Lesson plan: